Consistory (Judaism)

 Napoleon Bonaparte established the first central Jewish consistory in France, and ordered regional ones to be set up in turn.
 The political emancipation of the Jews required the creation of a representative body that could transact official business with a government in the name of the Jews.
 The Jews in countries under French influence during the Napoleonic period often also established consistories.
 In addition, in this period, the educated classes desired religious reform and supported the creation of a body vested with authority to render religious decisions.

-In 1983 The New York Times reported that France had "some 750,000 - the fourth largest in the world, after those in the United States, Israel and the Soviet Union."

 France

 Napoleon I established the first Jewish consistory.
 In 1806 he convened the Assembly of Jewish Notables, whose resolutions were confirmed by a subsequently convened Grand Sanhedrin.
 By decree of March 17, 1808, he organized a consistory.
 According to this decree, every department containing 2,000 Jews might establish a consistory.
 Departments having fewer than this number might combine with others; but no department had more than one consistory.
 Above these provincial consistories, there was a central consistory.
 Every consistory consisted of a grand rabbi, with another rabbi where possible, and three lay members, two of whom were residents of the town where the consistory sat.
 They were elected by twenty-five "notables," who were nominated by the French authorities.

 Thus Israelite French consistories were, like their Protestant namesakes, parastatal entities to represent these religious minorities to the administration, which in return used to control them.
 Eligible to become members of the consistory were Israelites who had reached the age of thirty years, who had never been bankrupt, nor practised usury.
 The central consistory consisted of three grand rabbis and two lay members.
 Every year one grand rabbi retired, and the remaining members elected his successor.

 Napoleon demanded that the consistories should ensure that resolutions passed by the Assembly of Notables and confirmed by the Sanhedrin should be enforced by the rabbis.
 He required the following: proper decorum should be maintained in the synagogue; Jews should take up mechanical trades (to replace usury); and the leaders should ensure that no young men evaded military service.
 The central consistory watched over the consistories of the various departments, and had the right to appoint the rabbis.